rwdroge/oe_web_api/api-docs/EXTENDING_THE_API.md

-# Extending the GenericServiceRefactored API
+# Extending the GenericService API

-This guide provides step-by-step instructions on how to extend the GenericServiceRefactored API with new entities.
+This guide provides step-by-step instructions on how to extend the GenericService API with new entities.

 ## Table of Contents